tingjan1982/gh-service/README.md

 This command gets the alpine version of the postgres image.

 > Run the postgres in the backend:

 `sudo docker run --name gh-service-postgres -e POSTGRES_PASSWORD=%90nw3Uhw -p 5432:5432 -d postgres:alpine`

-> Connect to database via psql client
+> Connect to database via psql client:

 `sudo docker run -it --rm --link gh-service-postgres:postgres postgres:alpine psql -h postgres -U postgres`

+>Create the gh-service database:

+`create database "gh-service";`

+### Build in Docker

+`./gradlew docker`

+This will build the Spring Boot execution jar and build the Docker image as specified by the Dockerfile.

+> Run in Docker container

+`sudo docker run --rm -p 8080:8080 --name gh-service-api io.geekhub/gh-service`

+Enter \l to verify the created database.

+## Reference

 ### Issue Tracking Configuration